|Original Policy Date

 Stiff Man (aka Stiff Person) Syndrome

 Stiff man syndrome is an autoimmune disorder characterized by involuntary stiffness of axial muscles and intermittent painful muscle spasm.
 Stiff man syndrome may be idiopathic in nature or seen in association with thymoma, Hodgkin's disease, and small cell lung; colon; or breast cancer.
 The mainstay of treatment of stiff man syndrome is diazepam.
 The published literature regarding plasmapheresis consists of small case series and anecdotal reports.
-(13-15)
+(13-16) Most of these studies were published in the late 1980s or early 1990s; 1 case series with 9 patients was published in 2014.
+(16)

 Thrombotic Thrombocytopenic Purpura (TTP) and Haemolytic Uraemic Syndrome (HUS)